awsdocs/amazon-ecs-developer-guide/doc_source/ecs-exec.md

 This configuration only handles the logging of the `execute-command` session\.
 It doesn't affect logging of your application\.

 The following example creates a service and then logs the output to your CloudWatch Logs LogGroup named `cloudwatch-log-group-name` and your Amazon S3 bucket named `s3-bucket-name`\.

+You must use an AWS KMS customer managed key to encrypt the log group when you set the `CloudWatchEncryptionEnabled` option to `true`\.
+For information about how to encrypt the log group, see [Encrypt log data in CloudWatch Logs using AWS Key Management Service](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/encrypt-log-data-kms.html#encrypt-log-data-kms-policy), in the *Amazon CloudWatch Logs User Guide*\.

 ```
 aws ecs create-cluster \